|What are Medical School Interviews Like?|

 Question: I know we're supposed to send thank-you notes to med schools after interviews.
 I just got back from my first interview at ------- and was wondering exactly how to go about sending a thank-you note.
 Who does it go to, and should it be typed or is handwritten OK?

-Answer: Appropriate question, as we approach the Thanksgiving holiday.
-Interview thank-you notes should be sent to any individuals you met who interviewed you - usually just one or two people at most med schools.
-You do not need to thank a dean who welcomed you at the start of your interview day, or a financial aid officer who provided information, or a med student who simply gave you a tour.
-Only those who evaluated you should be thanked for their time.
-Handwritten notes are fine; in fact, they're most common (compared to typed ones).
-Send the note(s) immediately upon return from your interview.
+Answer: Interview thank-you notes should be sent to any individuals you met who interviewed you in a traditional interview format -- usually just one or two people at most med schools.
+You do not need to thank a dean who welcomed you at the start of your interview day, or a financial aid officer who provided information, or a med student who gave you a tour unless you made a specific, direct connection with them and want to follow up with your thanks.
+It's widely acceptable to send email or handwritten notes; some schools will specifically request that you follow a certain procedure (if they don't mention it, you're welcome to ask).
+Send the note(s) within a few days of your interview.
 If you have any doubt about the spelling of an individual's name, check the school's website.
-If that fails, it is acceptable to call the Admissions Office and explain what you're trying to do, and ask for a complete spelling (and the recipient's address if need be).
+If that fails, it is acceptable to call the Admissions Office and explain what you're trying to do, and ask for a complete spelling (and the recipient's contact information if need be).
 In the note, you might express your pleasure at being able to see the med school and meet the faculty and students.
 You can also reiterate any points that you discussed in the interview and expand on anything you'd like, as long as it's brief.
-Generally, thank-you notes are short and sweet. ♦
+Generally, thank-you notes are short and sweet.

 Question: I was wondering if there is a template for "Thank you cards" post-interview.
 If there are no templates on our site, do you know of any sites that might give samples/examples of this type of thank you note?
 Any help would be greatly appreciated.